mahaloz/decomp2dbg/README.md

 - function headers (name and prototype)
 - comments

-Knowledge of REAs can be used to lots of things, like [sync REAs](https://github.com/angr/binsync) or create a common interface for a debugger to display decompilation information.
-GEF is currently one of the best gdb upgrades and makes for a perfect place to first implement this idea.
+Knowledge of REAs can be used to do lots of things, like [sync REAs across decompilers](https://github.com/angr/binsync) or create a common interface for a debugger to display decompilation information.
+GEF is currently one of the best gdb upgrades making it a perfect place to first implement this idea.
 In the future, it should be easily transferable to any debugger supporting python3.

-## Features
+## Adding your decompiler

-- [X] Decompilation view
-- [X] Break on decompiler function symbols
-- [ ] Resolve stack variable symbols in a function
-- [ ] Decompilation caching
-- [ ] Highlight current gdb line
+To add your decompiler, simply make a Python XMLRPC server that implements the 4 server functions found in the `decomp2gef` Decompiler class.
+Follow the code for how to return correct types.